Forte dei Marmi: Tourism

 Tourism in Forte dei Marmi started at the end of the 18th century when the rich families of the inland went to the coast to breathe healthy air and to sandbathe.
 At the beginning of the 19th century, many wealthy families from Tuscany and the north of Italy started to choose this town for their summer holidays.
 Later on, also European families started to do so.
 Many notable people started to arrive in the area and the first villas were built in the pinewood near the sea.
 The first ones were Agnelli, Siemens, Giovanni Gentile, Thomas Mann, Renato Fucini, Italo Balbo, Curzio Malaparte, Enrico Pea, Aldous Huxley, Guglielmo Marconi, the writer Riccardo Bacchelli, the sculptor Henry Moore, Luchino Visconti, and many Italian noble families.
 Artists meeting every day talking about arts and culture created a group called Quarto Platano.
-The Grand Hotel in Forte became an important place for the European high society and the hotel was chosen also by the Belgian royal family.
+The Grand Hotel Imperiale in Forte became an important place for the European high society and the hotel was chosen also by the Belgian royal family.
 Tourism increased after the Second World War, especially in the nineteen sixties when more and more families loved spending their summer in this lovely paradisical locale.
 Many houses and hotels were built near the sea.
 In 1991 hotels were 101, most of them open only during the summer and some of them family-run businesses.

 Today the area is still a destination for businessmen, managers, politicians, show-men, movie stars, and sport figures.
 It is still a town immersed in the pinewood with a sandy beach.
 The number of hotels decreased from 101 in 1991 to 58 hotels today.
 However, the number of people that have bought vacation houses here has increased.
 Many of the area's hotels have been renovated and are now apartments, private villas or three and four star hotels.
 Today, the 58 hotels have a total of 1.965 rooms.
 In 2010 in Forte dei Marmi 109.379 tourists spend an average of 3.9 nights for a total of 428.352 visits.
 The total visits were 423.250 in 2009 and 450.800 in 2008.
 In 2010, 49% were foreign tourists, in 2009 45% and in 2008 46%.
 The majority of Italian tourists come from Tuscany, then Lombardia, Piemonte, Emilia Romagna, and Lazio.
 The foreign tourists came from Germany, Russia, Great Britain, the Netherlands, France, Switzerland, and the USA (ISTAT data).

 Main sights

-The Fortress (Italian Fortino), after being employed as a postal service office, is now a museum of satirical art.
-It was damaged during a recent earthquake.
-Each Wednesday, a market is held which sells discounted designer clothes, leather goods, and other products.
+The Fortino (Fortress), also known as the Lorenese Fort, was built at the end of the 16th century by Leopold I, Grand Duke of Tuscany, to protect the city area due to increased trade and the growing marble industry.
+The construction was overseen by Giulio Barbolani from 1785 onwards.
+The building is now used as an exhibition and event space.